GoogleFeud/classroom-joiner/README.md

         "toggleMic": false, // Toggle the mic setting before joining "toggleCam": false, // Toggle the cam setting after joining "checkInterval": 5000, // How frequently should the script check if the classroom has a valid google meet link that can be joined
-        "logs": true // If warnings, info and errors should be printed to the console }
+        "logs": true, // If warnings, info and errors should be printed to the console "specificMeet": "..." // A link to a specific google meet room.
+If provided the script will ignore the "schedule" and instantly attempt to join this room.
     }
+}
 ```

-## Warning

-This code was all created in one day as a challenge.
-Expect to find some bugs and missing features!